ajsl/crud-app/README.md

 - Running Angular tests - To run unit tests use `ng-test` in the terminal.

 ### Swagger
-To view the swagger endpoints in the browser navigate to http://localhost:8081/swagger-ui.html. in the browser.
+To view the swagger endpoints in the browser navigate to http://localhost:8081/swagger-ui.html.

 ## Overview
 The Application allows you to view, create, update and delete clients and contacts.
 Clients can have multiple